(1981)

 A young woman inherits an old hotel in Louisiana where, following a series of supernatural "accidents", she learns that the building was built over one of the entrances to Hell.

+Produced on a limited Italian budget, The Beyond relied heavily on practical effects and atmospheric cinematography.
 Upon release, The Beyond received mixed reviews, with some critics confused by its fragmented narrative but others praising its visual inventiveness and mood.
 Over time, it has achieved cult status, admired for its surreal horror, inventive effects, and willingness to push genre boundaries.
-Horror enthusiasts continue to study and celebrate Fulci’s work for its ability to evoke dread and discomfort, solidifying its place as a seminal entry in Italian supernatural horror.

 Images of The Beyond - Lucio Fulci - The Beyond - interviews music and rare footage